Monash-Connected-Autonomous-Vehicle/mcav_autonomy/pure_pursuit/README.md

 ## Usage
 <!--
  Usage instructions must be concise.
-Any export statements must be added to .bashrc (add steps in either requirements of installation).
+Any export statements must be added to .bashrc (add steps in either requirements or installation).

 It should follow the structure mentioned below:
 Terminal # (What are we doing):